Izayah60/printf/README.md

 ------------

 ### print_space_int.c
-Function That Prints An Integer Begining With 0 And u.
+Function That Prints An Integer Begining With 0 And u..
 ```c
 /* Indetifier : % i */
 ```